Nancy Morgan

 Nancy Karen Morgan (born April 1, 1949) is an American actress.

 Early life

 Morgan is the daughter of Marjorie (née Greenfield) and Samuel A. Morgan.
 Jr. She is a niece of John "Red" Morgan, who received the Medal of Honor for his actions during World War II in 1943, events later fictionalized in the movie Twelve O'Clock High.

 Career

-Morgan starred with Ron Howard in Howard's directorial debut Grand Theft Auto as well as starred with Italian film star Terence Hill in a feature film and European television series based on comic-strip hero Lucky Luke.
+Morgan starred with Ron Howard in Howard's directorial debut Grand Theft Auto, and also appeared with Italian film star Terence Hill in a feature film and European television series based on comic-strip hero Lucky Luke.
 For many years Morgan and her husband John Ritter co-hosted the national United Cerebral Palsy Telethon together.
 They also co-starred in television movies The Dreamer of Oz and Heartbeat, and in the feature film Americathon.
 Morgan also made a guest appearance in Ritter's television series Hooperman.

 Personal life

 Morgan married actor John Ritter in 1977, and they had three children: Jason (b.
 1980), Carly (b.
 1982), and Tyler, (b.
 1985).
 Ritter and Morgan divorced in 1996 after nineteen years of marriage.